 As regular readers will know our interest rate clock sums up a lot of economic data, analysis and opinion, such as the above, and if a jump in interest rates is looking increasingly likely then the clock time will be moved closer to midnight.
 If it looks less likely then it will move away from midnight (with 23.45 being an expectation of an interest rate drop).

-So after much analysis I am going to leave the clock time at 23:53 for now.
-While I wanted to move it back, a time of 23.52 would suggest an interest rate drop was marginally more likely – being that bit closer to 23:45 than midnight Obviously the situation could change at a drop of a hat so keep clock watching.
+So after much analysis and debate we are going to leave the clock time at 23:53 for now.
+Obviously the situation could change at a drop of a hat so keep clock watching.

 Finally, if you want to know if now is a good time to fix your mortgage – view my article to fix or not to fix? – That is the question